 Pregnancy and birth injury claims

 Being pregnant and giving birth to a child is supposed to be one of the most fulfilling of human experiences.
 It is a time of great expectation, trepidation, excitement, happiness and joy.

 Sadly, those dreams and expectations can be shattered if it transpires that a child has suffered a birth injury because of medical negligence.
 Birth and pregnancy related clinical negligence can occur at any stage in the pregnancy.

 However, one of the most vulnerable times is the time of delivery, and clinical negligence at this stage can result in conditions such as cerebral palsy which is a lifelong injury.
 It is all the more devastating to know that many of these injuries are preventable.

 - Low blood sugar

 Sometimes the results of midwifery care and medical treatment are less than expected but if you think that your midwife or medical team have been negligent then you may have a claim for compensation.

-Cancer is a growing menace in our society and because people are living longer it is more prevalent now than it ever was.
+Cancer is more prevalent now than it ever was.
 Advances in medical treatments and therapies are comforting but a cancer diagnosis still remains a life-changing event, both for the individual and for their family.